7 Interactivity

 • Hidden solutions and hints

-learnr is a package that can turn markdown documents into interactive tutorials, including:
+learnr is an R package that can turn markdown documents into interactive tutorials, including:

 • Narrative, figures, illustrations, and equations.